3 Days in Lyon – The Perfect Itinerary

-In this three-day Lyon itinerary, you’ll explore secret passageways, marvel at life-like murals, tour ancient ruins, and indulge in traditional Lyonnaise food.
+In this guide, I’ll share how to spend three days in Lyon.
 I’ve included top sites to help you get acquainted with the city as well as a few off-the-beaten-path spots.
-It has everything you need to guarantee an amazing trip.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking on a link (at no extra cost to you).
 Privacy Policy.

-Vieux Lyon or Old Lyon is the oldest district in the city.
+Vieux Lyon is the oldest district in the city.
 And, in 1998, it received UNESCO World Heritage Site status.

-Some of the most charming alleys include Rue de la Loge, Rue Saint-Jean, and Rue du Bœuf.
+Some of my favorite streets were Rue de la Loge, Rue Saint-Jean, and Rue du Bœuf.

 Nearest Metro Stop: Vieux Lyon – Cathédrale Saint-Jean (Line D)